-The kidneys produce a hormone with assorted jobs.
+The kidneys produce a hormone with assorted duties.
 Three of the functions of these hormones are: Through the kidney renin helps control blood pressure.
-The kidneys also dissimulé erythropoietin, the hormone in charge of stimulating production of red blood cells, so the decrease or absence of this hormone inevitably triggers anemia.
-Inside the renal, which is activated supplement D, which allows the absorption of calcium and phosphorus in the is going to, which is necessary for bone mineralization.
+The kidneys also exude erythropoietin, the hormone in charge of stimulating production of red blood cells, so the decrease or absence of this hormone inevitably triggers anemia.
+Inside the renal, which is activated supplement D, which allows the absorption of calcium and phosphorus in the intestinal tract, which is necessary for bone mineralization.

 What’S Renal Failure